 Our contentious insolvency and restructuring specialists investigate and pursue insolvency claims to maximise recovery of assets.
-We have acted on some of the largest and highest profile insolvencies of recent times, which have defined the scope of liquidators’ powers in cross-border situations.
+We have acted on some of the largest and highest profile insolvencies of recent times, which have defined the scope of liquidators’ powers both domestically and in cross-border situations.

 Our lawyers frequently co-ordinate claims in multiple jurisdictions, working alongside specialist law firms around the world.
-We are particularly well placed to advise on complex insolvency matters involving both fraud (drawing on the expertise of our fraud and asset recovery practitioners) and tax (drawing on the expertise of our tax specialists across the whole range of taxes).
+When necessary the insolvency team at Stewarts draws on the expertise of our other departments to provide tailored and specialist advice.
+We are particularly well placed to advise on complex insolvency matters involving fraud and tax allegations, drawing on the expertise of our specialist asset recovery and tax teams.

-We have extensive experience of the employment law issues that can arise in insolvency, including advising officeholders about collective consultation obligations and potential liability for protective awards, and the orderly wind-down of businesses with the use of incentive-based remuneration to secure the retention of key personnel (with a view to maximising the prospects of a successful exit event).
+We also have extensive experience of the employment law issues that can arise in an insolvency, including advising officeholders about collective consultation obligations and potential liability for protective awards, and the orderly wind-down of businesses with the use of incentive-based remuneration to secure the retention of key personnel.

 Our Competition specialists focus on corporate recovery for claimants who have been adversely affected by cartels or abuse of a dominant position and frequently cooperate with liquidators of entities with latent cartel claims.
 We also work closely with our Divorce and Family team to advise on asset tracing in family proceedings.

-As a conflict-free litigation-only practice, we are uniquely placed to work with office holders on discreet disputes where the incumbent law firm is conflicted, as is often the case in complex intra-banking and financial services disputes.
-A distressed or insolvent entity’s lending or funding arrangements tend to come into focus as its financial position deteriorates and are often a source of disputes.
-In instances where the incumbent full-service legal adviser sits on the relevant bank’s panel, for example, we are able to assist.
+As a conflict-free litigation-only practice, we are uniquely placed to work with office-holders on discrete disputes where the incumbent law firm is conflicted, as is often the case in complex intra-banking and financial services disputes.
 We have a strong track record in co-counselling arrangements in such circumstances.

 Our team also has unrivalled expertise in putting together innovative costs arrangements.
 We deploy third party funding, after the event insurance, and risk sharing fee agreements to enable our clients to pursue insolvency claims from a position of financial strength.